-- Data for all stations summarised in this report are still provisional and have not yet been ratified through the end of the year; - NO2 concentrations increased at many of the monitoring sites between 2015 and 2016.
-This pattern has been observed at background monitoring stations across the south east of England, indicating that this is not the result of any changes in local activities; - The annual mean NO2 concentration remained below the EU limit values at 9 of the 11 monitoring sites outside the airport boundary within 2km of Heathrow.
-NO2 concentrations only remain above EU limits at Hillingdon and Hayes monitoring stations, north of the M4 (airport emissions from all sources contribute 16% and 6% of total NOX at these stations, respectively): - The hourly mean NO2 limit value was not exceeded at the continuous monitoring stations.
-18 hourly exceedances of 200μg m-3 are allowed per year before the limit value is breached for a given location; - The daily mean PM10 limit value was also not exceeded at the continuous monitoring stations.
+- Data for all stations summarised in this report are still provisional and have not yet been ratified for the full year; - NO2 concentrations slightly increased only at three of the monitoring sites between 2016 and 2017.
+They decreased or remained the same at every other site; - The annual mean NO2 concentration remained below the EU limit values at 9 of the 11 monitoring sites outside the airport boundary within 2km of Heathrow.
+NO2 concentrations only remain above EU limits at Hillingdon and Hayes monitoring stations, north of the M4 (airport emissions from all sources contribute 16% and 6% of total NO_X at these stations, respectively); - The hourly mean NO2 limit value was not exceeded at the continuous monitoring stations.
+18 hourly exceedances of 200μgm-3 are allowed per year before the limit value is breached for a given location; - The daily mean PM10 limit value was also not exceeded at the continuous monitoring stations.
 35 daily exceedances of 50μg m-3 are allowed per year before the limit value is breached for a given location.
-None of HAL's stations recorded more than five daily exceedances of 50μg m-3 PM10 in 2016; and - The number of aircraft movements made by the newest aircraft (CAEP8) has increased to over 20% in 2016 and the percentage of continues to rise (see Fig. 2).
+Heathrow LHR2 recorded seven daily exceedances of 50μgm-3 PM10 in 2017; and - The number of aircraft movements made by the newest aircraft (CAEP8) has increased to 23.41% in 2017 and the percentage of continues to rise (see Fig. 2).